QuantGen/BEDMatrix/cran-comments.md

+## Resubmission

+This is a resubmission.
+In this version I have removed the `vgcore.9160` folder.

+---

 ## Test environments

 * Local Arch Linux install, R 3.2.3
 * Ubuntu 12.04.05 on Travis CI, R. 3.2.3
 * win-builder, R-release and R-devel

 ## R CMD check results